vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 Your data can be arranged into subfolders (as shown above) or placed all in the same folder, depending on your preference.
 The data can be in shapefile or geopackage format, or a combination of both.

-Please note, however, individual assets must be separated into individual datasets, as each dataset will be treated uniformly.
+However, individual assets must be separated into their own datasets, as each dataset is treated uniformly.
 Therefore, you can only assign a single sensitivity ranking per dataset.
 For example, protected areas may require multiple sensitivity rankings based on the legal importance associated with their designation (e.g.
 National Park vs Forest Reserve).
 In such cases, the dataset should be split into multiple files.

 2. Copy your geocode data into the ‘geocode’ folder.
-Again, if you are using the test data, it will already be in the folder.
+If you are using the test data, it will already be in the folder.
 Your ‘geocode’ folder should look like this: